|

 red.

-Haldir looked at Valandil for a long moment; then, Very
+Haldir looked at Valandil for a long moment.
+Then, Very

-well.
+well, he said.
 He stepped back.

 Suddenly, the dark elf drew a pair of swords and, snapping them